CompassionAI/data-registry/README.md

 3. Commit the card and the .gitignore change to git.

 The _experiments_ subdirectory is intended to contain both processed datasets and models.
 If you found a useful raw dataset, add it to the _raw_datasets_ subdirectory ASAP.

+For *training_results* you usually don't need to include the checkpoints, just the tb_logs, config files and any saved intermediate files.
+It is up to you, but try not to waste space for no reason.